 A new letter from ES&S has revealed the steps that they are taking "to address the concerns raised by the BOE ... which led the BOE to decline to certify the ExpressVote XL at its January meeting" and that "it is resolving the BOE’s concerns about multilingual voting with a software update."

 This will not solve the many profound design, security and transparency problems that concern voters, experts and good government groups, but it may allow the voting machine to get certified for use in New York.

 Many disability rights groups support the "hybrid" ban bill.
-Seven disability groups, led by Downstate New York Adapt, wrote the NY State Board of Elections opposing certification of the ExpressVote XL.(5) They listed as a reason for their opposition.
+Seven disability groups, led by Downstate New York Adapt, wrote the NY State Board of Elections opposing certification of the ExpressVote XL.(5) They listed privacy concerns as a reason for their opposition.
 They noted the machine’s “skinny ballots” are a different size, and so might reveal voters’ choices.

 What’s Wrong with the ExpressVote XL?

 The ExpressVote XL is a voting machine that combines a printer and a scanner in one system with a shared paper path.
 This is a bad design, and very dangerous, because it allows the paper ballot to pass under the printhead after it is cast by the voter.
 According to cybersecurity and voting system expert Kevin Skoglund, “It’s like giving a cast ballot to a person holding a pen.”
 (6) Research indicates this type of voting machine could be programmed by malware to add, change, or omit votes on the paper ballots (7) This can impact, not only the tabulation of votes, but also the backup paper ballots themselves.
 Because of this, security experts say that elections held on these voting machines “cannot be confirmed by audits.”
 (8) This is a disaster for verifiable elections.